MartinFillon/Workshop-rust/Challenger.md

 cargo clippy
 ```

-It's a good practice **Linting** such as this for your Rust projects.
+It's a good practice to this for your Rust projects.